2015 Estate Planning in Raleigh NC

 Are you the owner of a business?
 If so, do you have a succession plan?
 Most business owners include a succession plan within their estate plan to ensure that their wishes for the business are carried out, after the pass.
 Oftentimes, those succession plans change.
 Children don’t want to inherit the business for various reasons and more can leave you needing to change your estate plan.
 Make sure you talk with those who are set to inherit your business after you pass, at least once a year, to make sure they’re still interested in taking over.
 Document any changes to your succession plan as soon as you’ve found that they’ve changed.

-Eldreth Law Firm, PC, estate lawyers in Raleigh NC are here to help you document any and all estate plan changes so that you can ensure your wishes are carried out, upon your death.
+Eldreth Law Firm, PLLC, estate lawyers in Raleigh NC are here to help you document any and all estate plan changes so that you can ensure your wishes are carried out, upon your death.

 As always, feel free to contact us with any questions or concerns you may have about estate planning.
 Also contact us to schedule a consultation if you have yet to start estate planning in Raleigh NC.
 It's never too early to make plans for your wishes upon death.
 In addition, our lawyer in Raleigh NC is here to help you with all your legal matters, whether it be estate planning, trademarking, copyrighting, or DWI issues.